jalitriver/make_enum/README.md

 Macros for C/C++ that are used to define enumerations and their helper functions.

+## Setup

+Just add [make_enum.h](include/make_enum.h) to your project.
+There is no compilation step.
+The macros in `make_enum.h` cause the C/C++ preprocess to automatically generate the code and pass it to the compiler as part of the compilation unit.

 ## Usage

-The macros are divided into "declaration" macros that belong in header files and "definition" macros that belong in source files.
+The macros in `make_enum.h` are divided into "declaration" macros (that belong in header files) and "definition" macros (that belong in source files).
 It is done this way because it is difficult to portably and safely inline the helper functions in a header.
-The following is typically all you need to do to use these macros to declare and define an enumeration along with all of its helper functions:
+The following is typically all you need to do to use these macros to declare and define an enumeration along with all of its helper
+functions:

 ### Header File